 There are a number of ways, both online and offline, how you can capture customer data to be used for your email marketing lists.
 A common method is to encourage email sign up through your website.
 It's always worth highlighting the benefits of subscribing to your email service and providing an online form to register.

-You should make this process as quick and as easy as possible for the customer by capturing only a small amount of data initially eg name and email address.
+You should make this process as quick and as easy as possible for the customer by capturing only a small amount of essential data initially eg name and email address.
 You can then follow this up with an email where a customer can inform you of other preferences or areas of interest.
 It is also best practice to inform customers what they will receive by email and how often they should expect to receive your emails.

 See an example of the sign up form nibusinessinfo.co.uk uses to capture customer data.

-Ways to build your database offline include asking customers for their email address when they are at an event you are running or in-store.
+Methods in which you can build your database offline include asking customers for their email address when they are at an event you are running or in-store.
 For example, some retail businesses capture customer email addresses by offering to email electronic receipts when a purchase is made in store.
 You can also offer a small discount or free gift as an incentive.

 Email can be a very cheap and effective marketing tool if you can get customers and potential customers to request updates from you by email.